mongodb/docs/source/reference/mongofiles.rst

 .. option:: --dbpath [path]

    Specifies the directory of the MongoDB data files.
-If used, the :option:`--dbpath` option enables :option:`mongofiles` to attach directly to local data files interact with the GridFS data without the :option:`mongod`.
-To run with :option:`--dbpath`, :option:`mongofiles` needs to lock access to the data directory: as a result, no :option:`mongod` can access the same path while the process runs.
+If used, the :option:`--dbpath` option enables :program:`mongofiles` to attach directly to local data files interact with the GridFS data without the :program:`mongod`.
+To run with :option:`--dbpath`, :program:`mongofiles` needs to lock access to the data directory: as a result, no :program:`mongod` can access the same path while the process runs.

 .. option:: --directoryperdb

-   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :option:`mongod`, which allows :option:`mongofiles` when running with the :option:`--dbpath` option and MongoDB uses an on-disk format where every database has a distinct directory.
+   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongofiles` when running with the :option:`--dbpath` option and MongoDB uses an on-disk format where every database has a distinct directory.
 This option is only relevant when specifying the